cgruver/okd4-upi-lab-setup/README.md

 # Installing OKD4.X with User Provisioned Infrastructure.

-## Note: This setup will not work for the OKD 4 GA release that just dropped.
+## Note: Updated to support the OKD 4 GA release that just dropped.
 FCOS made some changes to how network interfaces are configured.
 This project is being updated to accomodate those changes.
-For now use OKD 4 Beta 6 if you are following this guide.
+The deployment script has been modified to inject NIC configuration into the ignition files for the OKD nodes.
+The documentation will be updated soon.

 ## I have written this from my own lab configuration.